LukeLalor/droid-please/README.md

 ## Pre-requisites
 ### Robust Version Control
 Before we get into this project at all, you should have a robust version control system in place.
-This project is about letting AI Agents manage your projects, which means they will end up breaking things.
-You should use this tool carefully and always have a way to roll back `droid` changes.
+This project is about letting AI Agents manage your projects, which means droid can modify files within your project.
+Eventually **🚨 Droid will break something 🚨**, and when this happens the ability to revert those changes is paramount.

 ### Python 3.10
 This project requires Python 3.10 or higher.
 You can download the latest version of Python from the [official website](https://www.python.org/downloads/).

-### Pip
+### PIP
 The Quickstart guide uses pip.
 You can install pip by following the instructions [here](https://pip.pypa.io/en/stable/installation/).

 ### Anthropic API Key